mmilam360/v0-nostr-journal-ui/README.md

 - **End-to-End Encryption**: All content encrypted with your cryptographic keys
 - **Cross-Device Sync**: Access your journal from any device using the same keys
 - **Multiple Authentication Methods**: Browser extension, private key import, or remote signer
+- **Publish to Nostr**: Share selected notes or highlights as public Kind 1 posts to Nostr feeds
 - **Lightning Integration**: Support development through Lightning payments
 - **Offline-First**: Works offline with sync when connection is available
 - **Open Source**: Fully transparent codebase for community review